Azendohsauridae: Description

+Skeletal reconstruction of Shringasaurus, the largest member of the family.

-Azendohsaurids were robust quadrupeds with sprawled limbs, characterised by their long necks and proportionately small heads, and reached body sizes of up to 3 or 4 m in length in the largest species.
+Azendohsaurids were robust quadrupeds with sprawled limbs, characterised by their long necks and proportionately small heads, and reached body sizes of up to 3 m in length in the largest species.
 Although initially characterised as herbivores based solely on Azendohsaurus, azendohsaurids had a diverse diet and lifestyles including large herbivores, insectivores, and carnivores.
 Consequently, although broadly similar in body form, their skulls varied from short and boxy with leaf-shaped teeth, to long and narrow with recurved, blade-like teeth.

 Azendohsaurids lack a prenarial process, the bony splint of the premaxilla that otherwise divides the two external nares in typical reptile skulls, giving them a single fused (confluent) opening for their nostrils.
 Another characteristic of azendohsaurids is that they often possess palatal teeth on the roof of their mouths similar in size and shape to those along the jaw margins, including serrations, compared to the typical tiny and conical palatal teeth of other reptiles.
 Such large and specialised palatal teeth are known definitively in Pamelaria, Azendohsaurus and Shringasaurus, while simpler but notably large palatal teeth with coarse serrations are found in Malerisaurus.
 The palatal teeth of Puercosuchus, however, are simply described as "peg-like".

 All known azendohsaurids have long necks, with neck vertebrae very similar in shape and construction to those of early sauropodomorph dinosaurs, and held them raised above their shoulders.
 The shoulder girdles themselves are tall and very well developed, with long scapular blades.
 Azendohsaurids had a sprawling gait like other early archosauromorphs, although their shoulder joint faces back as well as out to the sides, suggesting they may have been able to hold their forelimbs closer to their body.
 Their bodies are deep, ranging from relatively narrow-bodied in Pamelaria to barrel-shaped in Azendohsaurus, and their tails are proportionally shorter and stockier compared to other archosauromorphs.